Why Bank Holidays Are Great Opportunities for Smart Forex Traders + A Simple Strategy to Use

 When institutions are inactive:

-Price often respects obvious levels (support, resistance, trendlines)
+Prices often respect obvious levels (support, resistance, trendlines).

 Likewise, if the majority is selling, price may continue downward until liquidity dries out or institutions return.

-This is the opposite of what usually happens—on normal days, retail traders often get trapped because institutions do the opposite of what the majority is doing.
+This is the opposite of what usually happens—on normal days, retail traders often get trapped because institutions do what the majority isn't.

 🔑 Simple Bank Holiday Strategy (Crowd Flow Method)